GrabzIt/grabzit/java/readme.txt

 Ensure your application has read and write access to the "results" directory.

-Finally run the sample web application to start converting web pages into screenshots.
+Finally run the demo web application to start converting web pages into screenshots.

 More documentation can be found at: https://grabz.it/api/java/